cseanburns/geo-titles/manuscript/title-manuscript.md

 to support the present results.
 The results could be different with a longer citation window.
-We also did not control for other factors, such if a title contains a colon, a question, or humor.
+We also did not control for other factors, such as if a title contains a colon, a question, or humor.

 Finally, it's important that we note that our analysis is based on observational data.